racerxr650r/avrOS/README.md

 * **avrOS Dash Board**[^3] (arvdb) - Example Linux graphical application using the Grafana data visualization tool, Prometheus time series database, and the avrOS modbus service
 * **Installation Scripts** - Bash shell scripts that automate the installation of a fully functional AVR development system on Debian based Linux distributions such as Debian, Ubuntu, and Raspberry Pi OS.
 These scripts install freely available open source tools such as avr-gcc, binutils, Cppcheck static code analyzer, GNU code complexity analyzer, AVR DA family library and header files, a variety of program editors/IDEs, and avrDude.
 There's even a script to setup a Raspberry Pi as a headless development environment with serial connectivity and avr UPDI programming.
 This setup can be remotely accessed using VsCode, Zed, or even ssh from your desktop development PC
 * **Sound Converter Utility** (snd2c) - Utility to convert various sound file formats to C code data structures that can be linked with user applications
-* **Serial Keyboard Service** (serkey) - Linux user mode serial keyboard/HMI device service.
-It can be used with avrOS applications to implement HMI devices connected to a Linux device using a serial port
+* **Serial Keyboard Service** (serkey) - Linux user mode serial keyboard/HMI device daemon.
+It can be used with avrOS applications and others to implement HMI devices connected to a Linux device using a serial port

 ## Project Status and Additional Resources
 avrOS is still in it's sub 1.0 development stage.
-So there are lots of new features and drivers coming.
+So there are lots of features and drivers still under development.
 For more information regarding avrOS, refer to the [User Manual](./doc/MANUAL.md).

 For an example of Raspberry Pi 4 based development environment, see the